-The Isle of Man TT Course is unique in many ways.
+The Mountain Course is unique in many ways.
 It is one of the longest, oldest and fastest motorcycle race courses in the world.
 It must also have one of the biggest collections of pubs on any race course in the world.
 Here’s our rundown of five of the best you can watch the action from.

 Possibly the only pub in the world with a Honda 4 motor converted into a beer pump.
 Certainly the only pub with a 200mph straight literally on the front doorstep.
 Sulby Straight is one of the fastest sections of the Course and, as the name suggests, the Sulby Glen is right there for the view.
 As well as a good view of the action, you’re also assured of good food and drink.